toddsampson/alpaca-js-backtesting/README.md

 ## Updated to Alpaca Data API v2

-This package is a fork of @kendelchopp/alpaca-js-backtesting in order for it to work with Alpaca Data API v2.
+This package is a fork of @kendelchopp/alpaca-js-backtesting and @michaeljwright/alpaca-js-backtesting in order for it to work with Alpaca Data API v2 and additional data sources.
 All credit for this back still goes to Kendel for his great work.

 ## Getting Started

 ### Installing the package

 ```
-$ npm install @michaeljwright/alpaca-js-backtesting
+$ npm install @toddsampson/alpaca-js-backtesting
 ```

 ### Additional Market Data API usage